Leveltlab/SpectralSegmentation/README.md

 Matlab dependencies
 ======
-The following matlab toolboxes are used in the Spectral Segmentation pipeline.
+The following Matlab toolboxes are used in the Spectral Segmentation pipeline.
-They are required for some of the functions and script in the toolbox.
+They are required for some of the functions and scripts in the toolbox.

 - Image Processing Toolbox.
 - Signal Processing Toolbox.